When Army veteran Steve was at risk of becoming homeless, he reached out to RBL for support.

 Adam Gillett is our Independent Living Regional Lead in the North and was part of the team that helped Steve.

-"The Covid-19 pandemic has had an overwhelming impact on people’s livelihoods and way of life, leaving some in the Armed Forces community in dire need of urgent help and support," he said.
+"The Covid-19 pandemic has had an overwhelming impact on people’s livelihoods and way of life, leaving some in the Armed Forces community in dire need of urgent help and support," says Adam.

 "Our work is more vital than ever as we support our community through additional hardships from those struggling with social isolation, financial difficulties and unemployment, to those who have lost loved ones or are facing the threat of homelessness."